provinciateramo/bedrock-site-template/README.md

-# VVV Custom site template
+# VVV Custom site template for Roots/Bedrock
 For when you just need a simple dev site

 ## Overview